 Where To Stay In Krabi: Ao Luek Nature Lodge

-My husband and I are complete opposites.
+My partner and I are complete opposites.
 I grew up surrounded by nature and worked full time as an outdoor camp instructor before we met.
 Fazwan on the other hand, is not a fan of rural areas and will always choose sleeping in an air-conditioned hotel over sleeping in the mountains.

 They say your true colours will show when you’re out of your comfort zone so seeing that this was our first trip as a couple, I booked this accommodation to see how he would behave when brought out of his comfort zone.
 I ended up marrying him so he definitely passed with flying colours! 🤣